top of page

 Bugle (Ajuga reptans)

-This is not a tree, but it is a fantastic plant to underplant your trees with.
+This is not a tree of course, but it is a fantastic plant to underplant your trees with.
 A woodland aspect suits these gentle upright purple flowers that bees and other pollinators feast on.

 Elder.jpg